lzwjava/blog-source/resume.md

 * LeanCloud is a leading domestic cloud computing provider.
 The company serves hundreds of thousands of developer users and has received IDG investment.
 * Participated in the development of LeanCloud iOS SDK and Android SDK.
 Responsible for some Angular frontend projects.
 * Responsible for the development of LeanChat iOS client and Android client.
-This is a chat application set up to demonstrate the communication SDK, with functions such as single chat, group chat, nearby people, etc.
+This was a chat application set up to demonstrate the communication SDK, with functions such as single chat, group chat, nearby people, etc.

 ## Educational Background